-Australia is one of the 100 members of the Madrid Protocol which establishes an international system for the registration of trade marks.
-Under the Madrid Protocol, an applicant for a trade mark may designate Australia as a country for which protection is sought and that trade mark becomes registered in Australia following local examination.
+Australia is one of the106 members of the Madrid Protocol which establishes an international system for the registration of trade marks.
+Under the Madrid Protocol, an applicant for a trade mark may designate Australia as a country in which protection is sought; following successful local examination, the trade mark is registered in Australia.

-A foreign company should check whether its trade marks have already been registered in Australia by virtue of a Madrid Protocol registration before troubling themselves with a national Australian registration.
-Under the Paris Convention, it may be possible to claim the same priority date as overseas applications if filed here within 6 months.
-Foreign companies should always consider acquiring registration for their trade marks in Australia prior to the commencement of any dealings.
+A foreign company should check whether its trade marks have already been registered in Australia by virtue of a Madrid Protocol registration before exploring registration here.
+Under the Paris Convention for the Protection of Industrial Property, it may be possible to claim the same priority date as overseas applications if filed in Australia within 6 months.
+Foreign companies should consider acquiring registration for their trade marks in Australia prior to the commencement of any dealings.

-13.3 Patents
+13.3 PATENTS

-The Patents Act 1990 (Cth) enables an inventor, or a person entitled to be assigned the invention, to apply to protect a device, substance, method or process which is novel and involves an inventive or innovative step.
-Like the trade marks system, it is a registration-based form of rights protection.
-Two types of patents may be granted: a standard patent for 20 years (or 25 years for a pharmaceutical patent) or an innovation patent for up to a maximum of 8 years.
-However, it is worth noting that following recommendations by the Productivity Commission in 2016, the innovation patent system is under review and may be abolished.
-Annual renewal fees are payable.
-Australia is one of 152 members to the Patent Cooperation Treaty, which establishes an international patent protection system in member states.
+The Patents Act 1990 (Cth) enables an inventor, or a person entitled to be assigned the invention, to apply for a patent for a device, substance, method or process which is novel and involves an inventive or innovative step.
+Like the trade marks system, patents is a registration-based form of rights protection, in which applicants may be granted a standard patent for up to 20 years (or up to 25 years for a pharmaceutical patent), with annual renewal fees payable.
+Following recommendations by the Productivity Commission in 2016, the innovation patent system in which applicants could be granted patent protection for "second tier" inventions (for a maximum of 8 years) are being phased out.
+The last day new innovation patents can be filed will be 25 August 2021.
+Any existing innovation patents filed on or before this date will continue until their expiry.
+This means that the last innovation patent in Australia will expire on 25 August 2029.
+Australia is one of 153 members to the Patent Cooperation Treaty, which establishes a streamlined, international system for obtaining patent protection in member states.

-13.4 Registered designs
+13.4 REGISTERED DESIGNS

 The Designs Act 2003 (Cth) (Designs Act) enables the owner of a "new and distinctive" design to apply for the exclusive right to use or authorise the use of the design through a registration system.
-"New and distinctive" essentially means that a design must look different to the eye when compared with other products available on the market and that it must not be publicly disclosed or advertised before an application is filed, except at an internationally recognised industry exhibition.
+"New and distinctive" means a design that looks different in comparison to other products available on the market, and that has not been publicly disclosed or advertised before the application is filed, except at an internationally recognised industry exhibition.
 The Designs Act protects the visual appearance (not the function) of the design for up to 10 years.

-Australia is also a party to the Paris Convention, which can be relied upon when applying for design registration overseas.
-Under this Convention, the filing date of an Australian design application can usually be used to establish priority for corresponding design applications made overseas if done within six months of filing the Australian application.
+Australia is also a party to the Paris Convention for the Protection of Industrial Property (Paris Convention), which applies to design registration overseas.
+Under the Paris Convention, the filing date for an Australian design application may establish priority for corresponding design applications made overseas if pursued within six months of filing the Australian application.

-There is no unregistered design right in Australia and designs that should have been registered under the Designs Act will be denied copyright protection.
-The Australian courts have held that only very limited protection of designs is available under our equivalent of unfair competition laws.
+There is no unregistered design right in Australia and copyright does not protect designs that should have been registered under the Designs Act.
+Australian courts have held that only very limited protection of designs is available under our equivalent of unfair competition laws.
 Foreign companies wishing to protect their designs should apply for a design registration before the designs are published or released elsewhere or within six months of applying to register their designs in their home markets.

-13.5 Confidential information
+13.5 CONFIDENTIAL INFORMATION